mvallet91/ELAT/_docs/quickstart.md

 can be obtained in csv format for further analysis with the **download** buttons
 7. (Optional) After obtaining the csv files, it is possible to delete the database by pressing the *Clear Database* button at the bottom.
 This allows to repeat the process for another course

 #### Step-by-Step Images:

-1. Workbench Home
+1. Workbench Home (Describe Course Details and Database Details)

 2. Upload Files

-3. Metadata
+3. Metadata (Describe Accepted Formats)

-4. Logfiles
+4. Logfiles (Describe Accepted Formats)

-5. Indicators
+5. Indicators (Describe Indicators and Graphs)

 6. Download Files